webchick/webchick.tech/clt0mbeu600050al69ho05jli.md

 And finally, you make sure you're syncing on progress (or lack of progress) on these goals regularly so there are no "surprises" at performance review time, in either direction.

-🚨 "**Surprises" in the Manager &lt;=&gt; Individual Contributor relationship is ALSO a guaranteed ticket to pain and heartbreak town.
+🚨 "**Surprises" in the Manager &lt;=&gt; Individual Contributor relationship ALSO results in a guaranteed ticket to pain and heartbreak town.
 Avoid at all costs.** 🚨

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>